Francisco da Costa Gomes

-Francisco da Costa Gomes, ComTE GOA (/pt/; 30 June 1914 – 31 July 2001) was a former Portuguese military officer and politician who was the president of Portugal from 1974 to 1976.
+Francisco da Costa Gomes, ComTE GOA (/pt/; 30 June 1914 – 31 July 2001) was a Portuguese military officer and politician who was the president of Portugal from 1974 to 1976.
 Earlier on, he had been deployed to Angola as part of the Portuguese Colonial War.

 Biography

 Gomes was born in Chaves, Portugal, on 30 June 1914.
 He was one of the eleven children of António José Gomes and Idalina Júlia Monteiro da Costa.